HatchApps/xavier-help/resilience.md

 ### Customer Reliance

-With this check, Xavier detects the top customer by percentage of total revenue during the period; a high percentage of revenue, and so a high reliance on a single customer is a considerable risk to the business.
+With this check, Precision detects the top customer by percentage of total revenue during the period; a high percentage of revenue, and so a high reliance on a single customer is a considerable risk to the business.
-Expanding the card shows the percentage of revenue by the top 5 customers in both a chart and a grid view displaying the revenue, number of transactions, and reliance, with links to Xero.
+Expanding the card shows the percentage of revenue by the top 5 customers in both a chart and a grid view displaying the revenue, number of transactions, and reliance, with links to the GL.

 For more insight into your clients' revenue sources, you can check out our [Sales Analysis](/insights.html#sales-analysis) insight.

 ### Supplier Reliance

-Like Customer Reliance above, Xavier detects top suppliers by spend for the company as a percentage of total costs during the period.
+Like Customer Reliance above, Precision detects top suppliers by spend for the company as a percentage of total costs during the period.
 Expanding the card displays this data in the form of a chart with the top 5 suppliers by cost, and a grid view displaying total cost, number of transactions, and the percentage of reliance on that supplier.